janosh/gatsby-source-google-scholar/readme.md

 }
 ```

-`preEtAl` and `postEtAl` indicate whether Google used ellipsis to signal additional authors before or after the list of authors matching your query, as in this example:
+`preEtAl` and `postEtAl` are booleans indicating whether Google used ellipsis to signal additional authors before or after the list of authors matching your query, as in this example:

 ![pre- and post et Al.](https://i.imgur.com/W1IHjDR.png)